-If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
+service lines and home plumbing.
 NWS Earle is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components by contractors.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead
+If you wish to have your water If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+Lead in drinking water is primarily from materials and components associated with tested, contact us at (732) 866-2216.
+Testing is essential because you cannot see, taste, or smell lead in drinking water.